Ymir (Marvel Comics): Fictional character biography

-The character Ymir first appears in Journey into Mystery, and considers all other forms of life — with the exception of his kin the Frost Giants of Niflheim — to be aberrations that must be destroyed.
-He was among the first Asgardian creatures to be created by the Asgardian gods.
-The next story depicts an early battle with and subsequent imprisonment by being lured into a trap and imprisoned in a ring of magical fire by Odin, the king of the Norse gods, while attempting to bring eternal winter to Asgard with the other giants.
+Ymir was among the first Asgardian creatures to be created by the Asgardian gods.
+He considers all other forms of life — with the exception of his kin the Frost Giants of Niflheim — to be aberrations that must be destroyed.
+Ymir was imprisoned in a ring of magical fire by Odin, the king of the Norse gods, while attempting to bring eternal winter to Asgard with the other giants.

-Ymir reappears in a two-part storyline in Avengers and Doctor Strange being summoned to Earth with the fire demon Surtur by the Sons of Satannish.
-The pair are defeated and banished when the heroes trick the two into fighting one another due to Strange.
+Ymir reappears in a two-part storyline in Avengers and Doctor Strange, where he is summoned to Earth alongside the fire demon Surtur by the Sons of Satannish.
+The pair are defeated and banished after they are tricked into fighting one another.
 Ymir and Surtur reappear in Thor, and invade Asgard.
-Both characters, however, are defeated when Thor banishes them to the other-dimensional Sea of Eternal Night.
+Both are defeated when Thor banishes them to the other-dimensional Sea of Eternal Night.
 Ymir reappears in the publication Marvel Super-Heroes, where he and the Frost and Storm Giants attack Asgard before being stopped by Thor and his half-brother Vidar.

 Ymir appears in the limited series X-Men: First Class, which is set during the early days of the Marvel universe.
 The original X-Men encounter a group called the "Sons of the Vanir" who summon Ymir to Earth.
 After a brief battle, Thor returns Ymir to Niflheim.

 Ymir makes another return in the pages of A+X. He has created a replica of the Casket of Ancient Winters and plans to freeze the world before being defeated by Iceman.